Parliamentary copyright

 See Template:Non-free Parliamentary copyright for Wikipedia's image licensing tag.

 Parliamentary copyright is a form of copyright in works made by either of the two Houses of the Parliament of the United Kingdom: the House of Lords or the House of Commons.
-It also applies to bills proposed in either House and to the devolved legislatures in the United Kingdom: the Scottish Parliament, Northern Ireland Assembly or Senedd Cymru – the Welsh Parliament.
+It also applies to bills proposed in either House and to the devolved legislatures in the United Kingdom: the Scottish Parliament, Northern Ireland Assembly or the Senedd (Welsh Parliament; Senedd Cymru).

 History

 Parliamentary copyright was first created in the United Kingdom by the Copyright, Designs and Patents Act 1988.
 Prior to this legislation being passed, what is now covered by parliamentary copyright was Crown copyright.
 Parliamentary works produced prior to 1 August 1989 are therefore Crown, rather than parliamentary, copyright.

 Application

 Parliamentary copyright applies where a work is made "by or under the direction or control of the House of Commons or the House of Lords".
 Where parliamentary copyright applies, the work qualifies for copyright protection even though the usual requirements relating to qualifications for copyright protection may not apply.
 The House by whom, or under whose direction or control, the work is made is the first owner of any copyright in the work, and if the work is made by or under the direction or control of both Houses, the two Houses are joint first owners of copyright.

 Copyright in such a work is referred to in this Part as "parliamentary copyright", notwithstanding that it may be, or have been, assigned to another person.
 Parliamentary copyright in a literary, dramatic, musical or artistic work lasts for 50 years from the end of the calendar year in which the work was made.

 "Works made by or under the direction or control of the House of Commons or the House of Lords" includes work made by an officer or employee of that House in the course of his duties, and any sound recording, film or live broadcast of the proceedings of that House, but a work is not regarded as made "by or under the direction or control" of either House simply because it has been commissioned by or on behalf of that House.
 In the case of a work of joint authorship where Parliamentary copyright applies, Parliamentary copyright only extends to the portion that it applies to and not the whole work.

 For the purposes of holding and enforcing copyright, the two Houses of Parliament, which otherwise only exist during the lifetime of a Parliament (and not during a dissolution or prorogation) are treated as having the legal capacities of a body corporate.
 The copyrights created by the act are enforceable by and in the name of the Speaker of the House of Commons, or the Clerk of the Parliaments in respect of the House of Lords.